pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ## Default view

-In the output of the workload apply command, the specification for the workload is shown in YAML format.
+In the output of the `tanzu apps workload apply` command, the specification for the workload is shown in YAML format.

 <details><summary>Example</summary>